Malmmlam/Calculator/SCRATCH.md

                 DONE
                 Ensure calculator works if the user changes operator during a sum If the 'inputNumber' array variable is null, add simply return and don't assign anything to a variable.
 This will ensure that that variable cannot be undefined or null when trying to perform an operation.
+Then assign the newly chosen operator to the 'chosenOperator' variable.

+                DONE
+                Ensure that if the use presses equals first the calculator does not return an error and instead returns 0 When the user presses equals check to see if a or b are null. if they are, return 0.

+                If the user has only entered 1 value return this instead of 0 or error.